Year 1838

 *

 October 30: The Haun’s Mill Massacre takes place when a Mormon settlement is attacked by a force of about 240 militia.
 Seventeen Mormons are killed, including two children.
 A third child later dies of his wounds, and a seven-year-old girl is wounded.
 Fifteen Mormons are injured, with another wounded man later succumbing.
 One of the attackers justified the murder of Sardius Smith, 10, saying, “Nits will make lice, and if he had lived he would have become a Mormon.”
+(General Chivington will echo such thinking at Sand Creek in 1864.)

 The Gordon excerpt would be a good supplement to teaching Lost Cause Mythology and how it was created.